 Teachers identify at-risk or low-performing students and provide in-class intervention.

-After school intervention programs provide additional instruction to students falling below benchmark in the areas of reading, writing and math
+The after school intervention program provides additional instruction to students falling below standards-based benchmark proficiency in the areas of reading, writing and math.

-These additional services are provided for underperforming students to help them meet standards:
+Additional services to enable underperforming students to meet standards: